kelsa-pi/unodit/README.md

             Test_dialogs_Devel.oxt        dialogs_oxt

-##Installing an extension
+###Installing an extension

+If one create a script extension for LibreOffice (oxt file) install it with:

-Choose Tools - Extension Manager or command-line:
+1. Choose Tools - Extension Manager or

+2. Command-line:

    Ubuntu - `/usr/bin/unopkg add ./MyApp_Devel.oxt`

 ##Unodit directory structure